Comment on page

 module load <module>.
 The command

-You can connect remotely to a graphical desktop environment on Oscar using CCV's VNC client.
-The CCV VNC client integrates with the scheduling system on Oscar to create dedicated, persistent VNC sessions that are tied to a single user.
+You can connect remotely to a graphical desktop environment on Oscar using CCV's OpenOnDemand.
+The OOD Desktop integrates with the scheduling system on Oscar to create dedicated, persistent VNC sessions that are tied to a single user.

 Using VNC, you can run graphical user interface (GUI) applications like Matlab, Mathematica, etc. while having access to Oscar's compute power and file system.